.

 Someone suggested the fertility control vaccine, PZP or Porcine Zona Pelucida is a protein not a chemical and cannot pass through the food chain.
 They thought it may have been authorized by the FDA but soon, if not already, will be regulated by the EPA.

 Someone suggests that Bryon P. Shissler, the wildlife biologist, is President of Natural Resource Consultants, Inc. and Director of The Ecosystem Management Project at State College and that he was once on the governor's sportsmen's advisory council.
-The only method he suggests is lethal and they believe his final deer report on deer in the Wissahickon has been highly criticized by various professionals
+The only method he suggests is lethal means and it is believed his final deer report on deer in the Wissahickon has been highly criticized by various professionals

 Please feel free to send your information to us and please be sure to tell us about any information you believe to be incorrect - contact us